Shamanic therapy is where soul and mind meet. I believe that we need to engage with both in order to live rich and satisfying lives.

 In my work, I combine my deep interest in people with my love of the world of the unseen.
 From early childhood, I have been fascinated by ancestors, the realm of spirit, and the connectivity of all living things.

-Shamanic therapy uses traditional approaches to psychological wellbeing such as counselling, cognitive-behavioural therapy, and life coaching and integrates these with reiki, shamanic energy medicine, ceremony and work with ancestry (our ancient stories).
+Shamanic therapy uses traditional approaches to psychological wellbeing such as counselling, cognitive-behavioural therapy, EMDR for trauma and life coaching and integrates these with reiki, shamanic energy medicine, ceremony and work with ancestry (our ancient stories).

 Is therapy right for you now?